 “Osteoporosis is diagnosed when the loss of bone density and strength leads to unacceptably high tendency for bones to fracture i.e. to break which may cause disability, pain, deformity, dependence and death.
 Therefore, prevention, early detection and treatment would reduce these negatives.
 The bones of the forearm, spine and hip are most prone to osteoporotic fracture.”

-Falls are the number one cause of bone fractures in older adults regardless of gender.
-Hence, if your bone density is low, it is important to avoid falling down and carry heavy things so as to minimize the risk of breaking your bone.
+Falls are the number one cause of bone fracture in older adults regardless of gender.
+Hence, if your bone density is low, it is important to avoid falling down and carry heavy things so as to minimize the risk of getting a fracture.

 Read more on Bone, Joint, Muscle, Skin